 All blasting activities shall be carried out in accordance with all applicable laws and regulations.
+Refer to DFO Factsheet #2 and "Guidelines for the Use of Explosives In or Near Canadian Fisheries Waters" (Wright and Hopky, 1998).
 The Contractor shall submit a detailed blasting plan to the Resident Engineer.
 The Innu Nation will also be provided with 48 hour notice of any blasting activity.

 - NS The Contractor shall advise the Resident Engineer/ESO and the Area Habitat Coordinator of the Dept. of Fisheries and Oceans (phone 896-6151) of any anticipated blasting in the vicinity of watercourses or fish habitat and shall submit to DFO all necessary information regarding the work such as locations, methods, and related technical information as may be required for approval prior to commencing drilling and blasting operations.
-DFO is to be notified a minimum of 5 working days prior to the Contractor conducting such approved blasting activity. - NS Where local residents are located within 1 km of a blast site, the Contractor shall limit drilling and blasting activities to the hours between 8:00 am to 8:00 pm.
+DFO is to be notified a minimum of 5 working days prior to the Contractor conducting such approved blasting activity.
+Ammonium nitrate based explosives must not be used in or near water due to the production of toxic by-products. - NS Where local residents are located within 1 km of a blast site, the Contractor shall limit drilling and blasting activities to the hours between 8:00 am to 8:00 pm.
 All residents located within this area shall be given 48 hours notice of any blasting activities. - NS The contractor shall control blasting operations to prevent fly rock from entering any watercourse, water body, or wetland, and from damaging any trees or surrounding vegetation.
-Any such damaging incidents shall be reported to the Resident Engineer and cleaned-up/rehabilitated within
+Any such damaging incidents shall be reported to the Resident Engineer and cleaned-up/rehabilitated within 48 hours.

-48 hours.